 Meet EPA Microbiologist Worth Calfee, Ph.D.

-Worth Calfee, Ph.D. is a microbiologist working in EPA’s National Homeland Security Research Center.
-His research focuses on improving decontamination methods for decontamination, sampling, and waste management after a bioterrorism incident.
+EPA microbiologist Worth Calfee, Ph.D. focuses on improving methods for decontamination, sampling, and waste management after bioterrorism events and other biological incidents.

 Tell us about your background.

 I was born in our nation’s first Washington (Lil’ Washington, North Carolina), and grew up in eastern North Carolina, where “real barbeque” is served.
-I attended East Carolina University (go Pirates!), where I studied molecular biology during undergrad, then estuarine and oceanic microbiology during graduate school.
+I attended East Carolina University (go Pirates!), where I studied molecular biology during undergrad, then estuarine and oceanic microbial ecology during graduate school.

 When did you first know you wanted to be a scientist?